roc-lang/roc/www/content/tutorial.md

 ### [Displaying Roc values with `Inspect.toStr`](#inspect) {#inspect}

-The [`Inspect.toStr`](https://www.roc-lang.org/builtins/Inspect#toStr) function returns a `Str` representation of any Roc value.
+The [`Inspect.toStr`](https://www.roc-lang.org/builtins/Inspect#toStr) function returns a `Str` representation of any Roc value using its [`Inspect` ability](/abilities#inspect-ability).
 It's useful for things like debugging and logging (although [`dbg`](https://www.roc-lang.org/tutorial#debugging) is often nicer for debugging in particular), but its output is almost never something that should be shown to end users!
 In this case we're just using it for our own learning, but it would be better to run a `when` on `e` and display a more helpful message.

 ```roc
 when err is